This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 -Doesn’t provide a natural vibe.

 A patterned countertop adds a natural touch to your kitchen.
 The unique patterns make an otherwise dull kitchen seem lively.
-Moreover, naturally patterned countertops are tough and durable because of the years of heat resistance.
+Moreover, naturally patterned countertops are tough and durable because of years of heat resistance.
 Stains are hardly visible and tend to blend in patterned countertops too.
 They don’t require polishing as the patterns are natural.

 -Doesn’t require polishing.